csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **170 Chapter 5 Advanced SQL**

-We place the statement SQL INCLUDE SQLCA in the program to identify the place where the preprocessor should insert the special variables used for com- munication between the program and the database system.
+We place the statement SQL INCLUDE SQLCA in the program to identify the place where the preprocessor should insert the special variables used for communication between the program and the database system.

 Before executing any SQL statements, the program must first connect to the database.
 This is done using: